LeonelMatos/path-tracer/README.md

 - Intel OIDN 2.5.0 denoiser
 - Model loader using ASSIMP

----
+## Known Limitations

+- No Multiple Importance Sampling (MIS) between NEE and BSDF sampling
+- A continuous GGX/Disney BSDF material type not implemented
+- BVH uses median-split, not SAH
+- No normal map support

 ## Requirements

 ### Hardware

-A GPU with OpenGL 4.6
+Any GPU with OpenGL 4.6

-Tested on an RTX 3060 (12GB) and an AMD Ryzen 7 Radeon iGPU (512MB).
-It is reccomended to enable Tile Dispatch on low-VRAM/integrated GPUs to avoid driver timeouts.
+Tested on an RTX 3060 (12GB) and an AMD Ryzen 7 5700U Radeon iGPU (512MB).
+It is recommended to enable Tile Dispatch on low-VRAM/integrated GPUs to avoid driver timeouts.

 ## Software

 The program runs on Linux.
+Tested on Ubuntu 26.04 LTS x86_64.

 System packages installed via `apt`: